However, Fourth of July is a great time of year to talk with your children about the liberty that we enjoy as American citizens.

 In the 1100's and 1200's, the nobles resented the king's power in England.
 There was constant struggle over who would make financial decisions and what rights nobles could enjoy.
 King John, a weak ruler, was in constant conflict with his nobles.
 The nobles forced King John to sign an amazing document called the Magna Charta.
 This document greatly limited King John's power and provided for the formation of Parliament.
 Was this a new idea?
 No, not at all.
 It was a renewel of Angle/Saxon law.

 For a great look at the Anglo-Saxon roots of our political system, I recommend a book, The 5000 Year Leap by W. Cleon Skousen.
 This book sets forth 28 principles of freedom and explores the writings of the Founding Fathers.
 It also examines the historical roots of political freedom.
+It is not written from a Christian perspective, but still has much helpful insight into our historical roots.

 In 1620, the passengers on the Mayflower got together and signed an important historical document before they disembarked.
 The Mayflower Compact gave the signers the right to govern themselves in the new land.